MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-troubleshoot-self-signup.md

 ---
-title: Troubleshooting Self-Service Sign-Up | Microsoft Docs
+title: Ways to Troubleshoot or Work Around Issues with Self-Service Sign-Up | Microsoft Docs
-description: Troubleshoot Azure AD issues when signing up.
+description: Learn about the most common reasons why you may not be able to complete the signup to Dynamics 365 for Financials, and ways to work around them.
 services: project-madeira
 documentationcenter:
 author: SusanneWindfeldPedersen